-Talking of light – there isn’t much of it in November but I personally thought that it gave a magical feel to our Iceland trip when we were out driving around the ring road at 9 am and the sun hadn’t risen yet!
+Talking of light – there isn’t much of it in Iceland in November but I personally thought that it gave a magical feel to our Iceland trip when we were out driving around the ring road at 9 am and the sun hadn’t risen yet!
 It’s a weird experience but it does get you up and out of your accommodation so that you can fit everything in during the day.

 There are also some top things to do in Iceland in November that just wouldn’t be possible during the summer months.

 You can visit the ice caves, which are flooded after April when the ice melts.

 The hot springs are also especially fun during the winter because you’ll be standing in literally freezing temperatures one minute, and the next you’ll be swimming in 40 degrees (104 Fahrenheit!).
 It’s just not the same shock to the system in summer!

 During November, it will be easier for you to get that Instagram shot next to a gushing waterfall, or book that dreamy Airbnb at a lower price.